 - Respond rapidly and flexibly to customer needs

-- Adapt and lead change in a productive and cost-effective way without compromising quality
+- Lead change in a productive and cost-effective way without compromising quality

 So, why agility?
-The future is unpredictable, and with the world and its technology changing ever faster, it is creating greater uncertainty to our needs and requirements.
-Organisations that embrace agility are able to adapt faster; delivering regularly, testing the environment and remaining customer focused.
+The future is unpredictable and the world and its technology changing ever more rapidly means our needs and requirements are becoming more uncertain.
+Businesses that embrace agility are able to adapt faster; delivering regularly, testing the environment and remaining customer focused.

 The Framework for Business Agility